What Is the First Home Savings Account and How Does It Work?

 How quickly do I have to use the funds in my FHSA?

-From the time you open a First Home Savings Account, you have 15 years to spend the money on a down payment toward a home.
-When you remove funds from your account, you’ll need to close on the home by Oct.
-1 of the following year.
+From the time you open an FHSA, you have 15 years to spend the money on a down payment toward a home.
+When you remove funds from your account to buy a home, you’ll need to close on that home by October 1 of the year after you took the money out, and move in within a year from the date the purchase is finalized.
 Otherwise, you’ll be taxed retroactively.

 What happens if I don’t use the money in my FHSA?

-If you don’t use the money in your FHSA within 15 years of opening the account (or by the year you turn 71), you can transfer it, tax-free, to an RRSP or RRIF.
+If you don’t use the money in your FHSA within 15 years of opening the account (or by the year you turn 71), you can transfer it directly, without withholding tax to an RRSP or a registered retirement income fund (RRIF), without affecting the contribution limits of either account - as long as you don’t have an excess FHSA amount.
 You could also withdraw it and pay taxes on the amount you saved.

 Trade stocks commission-free